-219 Discussion
+Discussion

-220 This work offers a guide to the extraction, phytochemical screening, purification and antibacterial 221 activity of E. hirta whole plant ethanol and ethyl-acetate extracts.
-Ethanol had the highest extraction 222 yield (7.1%).
-This is not in line with El-Mahmood (18) who reported highest yield in cold water and Patel and Patel (6) who reported highest yield in acetone compared to other solvent employed in 223 extraction of E. hirta plant collected from the Federal University of Technology Yola, Nigeria and 224 Gujarat College, Ahmedabad respectively.
-A study stated that factors like the age of the plant, 225 geographical location and the polarity of the solvent used affects the yield (18).
-The location and 226 227 higher polarity of ethanol compared to ethyl-acetate may explain the higher extraction yield recorded 228 in this study.
+This work offers a guide to the extraction, phytochemical screening, purification and antibacterial activity of E. hirta whole plant ethanol and ethyl-acetate extracts.
+Ethanol had the highest extraction yield (7.1%).
+This is not in line with El-Mahmood (18) who reported highest yield in cold water and Patel and Patel (6) who reported highestyield in acetone compared to other solvent employed in extraction of E. hirta plant collected from the Federal University of Technology Yola, Nigeria and Gujarat College, Ahmedabad respectively.
+A study stated that factors like the age of the plant, geographical location and the polarity of the solvent used affects the yield (18).
+The location and higher polarity of ethanol compared to ethyl-acetate may explain the higher extraction yield recorded in this study.

-Phytochemical screening of the crude extracts of E. hirta whole plant revealed the presence of some bioactive components such as; tannins, phenolics, terpernoids, glycolsides, saponins and flavonoids.
+Phytochemical screening of the crude extracts of E. hirta whole plant revealed the presence of some bioactive components such as tannins, phenolics, terpernoids, glycosides, saponins and flavonoids.
 This is in line with a report that showed the presence of tannins, flavonoids and glycosides in crude ethanolic extract of E. hirta (19).
 These compounds have potentially significant application against human pathogens, including those that are infectious (20).
 Several authors have linked the presence of these bioactive compounds to the antimicrobial properties of crude plant extracts (21, 22).
-Tannins are known to posses inhibitory effect on bacteria by deactivating the bacterial enzymes and proteins (23).
-Terpenoids possess anti-inflammatory properties, these compounds induce both antibacterial and antifungal effects (24).
+Tannins are known to possess inhibitory effect on bacteria by deactivating the bacterial enzymes and proteins (23).
+Terpenoids are lipophilic compounds with bacterial cell memebrane disruption potential (17), it possesses anti-inflammatory properties, these compounds induce both antibacterial and antifungal effects (24).
 Phenolic compounds have medicinal properties such as anti-inflammatory, antioxidant, anti-allergic, antibacterial and antiviral activity as a result of their possible influence on intracellular redox status (5).

-240 All tested bacterial isolates were susceptible to ciprofloxacin, which is similar to report by Muluye (25).
-241 S. aureus was resistant to multiple antibiotics (amoxicillin, streptomycin and gentamycin).
-This is 242 similar study reported multiple drug resistance to isolates from otitis media (26).
-The E. hirta whole 243 plant extracts had antibacterial effect against tested bacterial isolates, which is in agreement with 244 previous work which showed antibacterial potential of E. hirta plant extract against bacteria isolates from Urinary tract infection (6).
-The purified E. hirta extracts showed significant difference in 245 246 antibacterial effect on tested bacterial isolates compared to the crude extracts; this may be because inert impure substances are present in the crude extracts which could have inhibited its antibacterial 247 activity (6).
-Ethanolic extract (100 mg/ml) showed antibacterial effect on S. aureus (14 ± 0.667mm) 248 compared to complete resistance recorded in ethyl-acetate extract on S. aureus.
-This is similar to 249 250 report on ethanolic extract of E.hirta (100 mg/ml) against S. aureus (14.33 mm) from Federal Medical 251 centre.
-Abeokuta (27).
-The phytoconstituents present could explain the antibacterial effect shown in 252 this extract, the presence of steroid which is absent in ethyl-acetate and the higher quantity of saponin 253 in the ethanolic extract (63.68 \pm 0.37) compared to the ethyl-acetate (60.68 \pm 0.374).
-Saponin is said 254 to be a detergent-like substance with antibacterial potential (18).
-Sterol (a subgroup of steroid) of E. 255 hirta stem was reported to have antibacterial activity against S. aureus with zone of 19.5mm (29).
+All tested bacterial isolates were susceptible to ciprofloxacin, which is similar to report by Muluye(25).
+S. aureus was resistant to multiple antibiotics (amoxicillin, streptomycin and gentamycin).
+This is similar study reported multiple drug resistance to isolates from otitis media (26).
+The E. hirta whole plant extracts had antibacterial effect against tested bacterial isolates, which is in agreement with previous work which showed antibacterial potential of E. hirta plant extract against bacteria isolates from urinary tract infection (6).
+The antibacterial potency of E. hirta plant extract shown in this study may be linked to the secondary bioactive components present in the plant, with the ability to disrupt the cell membrane and inhibit protein synthesis in these gram positive isolates (17).
+The purified E. hirta extracts showed significantly higher antibacterial effect on tested bacterial isolates compared to the crude extracts; this may be because inert impure substances are present in the crude extracts which could have inhibited its antibacterial activity (27).
+Ethanol extract (100 mg/ml) showed higher antibacterial effect on S. aureus (14 ± 0.667mm) compared to complete resistance recorded in ethylacetate extract by S. aureus.
+This is similar to report on ethanol extract of E.hirta (100 mg/ml) against S. aureus (14.33 mm) from Federal Medical centre, Abeokuta (28).
+The phyto-constituents present could explain the antibacterial effect shown in this extract, the presence of steroid which is absent in ethyl-acetate and the higher quantity of saponin in the ethanol extract (63.68 \pm 0.37) compared to the ethyl-acetate (60.68 \pm 0.374).
+Saponin is said to be a detergent-like substance with antibacterial potential (29).
+Sterol (a subgroup of steroid) of E. hirta stem was reported to have antibacterial activity against S. aureus with zone of 19.5mm (30).